Foundations of geometric approximate group theory: Gromov, Rips and Morse hyperbolic spaces

 The proof of this theorem uses a particularly nice property of hyperbolic spaces, that says, roughly, that (the image of) a quasi-geodesic segment is close to any geodesic segment joining its endpoints.
 The following lemma details this property. \begin{lemma}[Morse lemma] There exists a function $\Theta(K, L, \delta)$ so that the following holds: If $X$ is a $\delta$-Gromov hyperbolic geodesic space, then for every $(K,L)$-quasi-geodesic segment $f \colon [a,b] \to X$, the Hausdorff distance between the image of $f$ and any geodesic segment between $f(a)$ and $f(b)$ is at most $\Theta(K, L, \delta)$. \end{lemma}

 Occasionally, in particular in the context of Morse boundaries, we will have to deal with non-geodesic hyperbolic spaces.
 In this wider context, Gromov hyperbolicity is no longer a quasi-isometry invariant. \begin{example} Let $X \subset \R^2$ be the graph of the function $x \mapsto |x|$ with the metric induced from the Euclidean metric of $\R^2$.
 Then $X$ is not hyperbolic, but $\pi_1: X \to \R$, $(x,y) \mapsto x$ is a quasi-isometry (even bi-Lipschitz), and $\R$ is $0$-Gromov hyperbolic.
-See \cite[Remark 4.1.3]{BuyaloSchroeder} for a more refined example. \end{example} The next theorem, though, gives four characterizations of a quasi-isometrically invariant notion. \begin{theorem}[Conditions for Morse hyperbolicity] Let $(X,d)$ be a proper metric space.
-Then the following are equivalent: \begin{enumerate} \item $X$ is quasi-isometric to a proper geodesic hyperbolic metric space. \item There exists a $K\geq 1, C \geq 0$ so that $X$ is $(K,C)$-quasi-geodesic and for all $K'\geq K, C' \geq C$ there exists a Morse gauge $N_{(K',C')}$, depending on $K',C'$, so that every $(K', C')$-quasi-geodesic is $N_{(K',C')}$-Morse. \item There exists a $K\geq 1, C \geq 0$ so that $X$ is $(K,C)$-quasi-geodesic and for all $K'\geq K, C' \geq C$ there exists $\delta_{(K',C')} \geq 0$, depending on $K',C'$, so that all $(K', C')$-quasi-geodesic triangles are $\delta_{(K',C')}$-slim as in Definition \ref{def:rips hyp}. \item $X$ is large scale geodesic and for all $K \geq 1$ and $C \geq 0$ there exists a $\delta \geq 0$ so that every $(K,C)$-quasi-geodesic triangle is $\delta$-slim. \end{enumerate} \end{theorem} \begin{definition} A proper metric space $(X,d)$ is \emph{Morse hyperbolic} if it satisfies one (hence any) of the four equivalent properties in Theorem \ref{thm:strongly hyperbolic equiv}. \end{definition} We record the following consequence for later reference: \begin{corollary}[Quasi-convex subsets] Every quasi-convex subset of a geodesic Morse hyperbolic space is Morse hyperbolic. \end{corollary} \begin{proof} It is convenient to work with Definition (3) of a Morse hyperbolic space.
+See \cite[Remark 4.1.3]{BuyaloSchroeder} for a more refined example. \end{example} The next theorem gives four characterizations of a quasi-isometrically invariant notion of hyperbolicity.
+Two of these characterization will use the notion of a Morse quasi-geodesic (Definition \ref{defn: Morse geodesic}); compare the definition with the Morse lemma (Lemma \ref{Morse1}).
+We also use the notation of a $\delta$-slim quasi-geodesic triangle; $\delta$-slimness of quasi-geodesic triangles is defined exactly as for geodesic triangles (see Definition \ref{def:rips hyp}). \begin{theorem}[Conditions for Morse hyperbolicity] Let $(X,d)$ be a proper metric space.
+Then the following are equivalent: \begin{enumerate} \item $X$ is quasi-isometric to a proper geodesic hyperbolic metric space. \item There exists a $K\geq 1, C \geq 0$ so that $X$ is $(K,C)$-quasi-geodesic and for all $K'\geq K, C' \geq C$ there exists a Morse gauge $N_{(K',C')}$, depending on $K',C'$, so that every $(K', C')$-quasi-geodesic is $N_{(K',C')}$-Morse. \item There exists a $K\geq 1, C \geq 0$ so that $X$ is $(K,C)$-quasi-geodesic and for all $K'\geq K, C' \geq C$ there exists $\delta_{(K',C')} \geq 0$, depending on $K',C'$, so that all $(K', C')$-quasi-geodesic triangles are $\delta_{(K',C')}$-slim. \item $X$ is large scale geodesic and for all $K \geq 1$ and $C \geq 0$ there exists a $\delta \geq 0$ so that every $(K,C)$-quasi-geodesic triangle is $\delta$-slim. \end{enumerate} \end{theorem} \begin{definition} A proper metric space $(X,d)$ is \emph{Morse hyperbolic} if it satisfies one (hence any) of the four equivalent properties in Theorem \ref{thm:strongly hyperbolic equiv}. \end{definition} We record the following consequence for later reference: \begin{corollary}[Quasi-convex subsets] Every quasi-convex subset of a geodesic Morse hyperbolic space is Morse hyperbolic. \end{corollary} \begin{proof} It is convenient to work with Definition (3) of a Morse hyperbolic space.
 Thus let $X$ be geodesic and Morse hyperbolic and let $Y \subset X$ be $C$-quasi-convex.
 It then follows from Remark \ref{QuasiconvexQuasigeodesic} that $Y$ is quasi-geodesic.
-In fact, by a similar argument as in the remark one can show that every quasi-geodesic in $Y$ is uniformly close to a quasi-geodesic in $X$, and hence that every quasi-geodesic triangle in $Y$ is at uniformly bounded Hausdorff distance from a quasi-geodesic triangle in $X$, The corollary follows. \end{proof}
+In fact, by a similar argument as in the remark one can show that every quasi-geodesic in $Y$ is uniformly close to a quasi-geodesic in $X$, and hence that every quasi-geodesic triangle in $Y$ is at uniformly bounded Hausdorff distance from a quasi-geodesic triangle in $X$.
+The corollary follows. \end{proof}

 The remainder of this section is devoted to the proof of Theorem \ref{thm:strongly hyperbolic equiv}.